loopdash/loopdash/src/glossary/javascript.md

 title: JavaScript - Loopdash
 h1: JavaScript
 h2: What does it mean?
-summary: JavaScript is a client-side scripting language used in WordPress to add interactivity and dynamic functionality to web pages.
+description: JavaScript is a client-side scripting language used in WordPress to add interactivity and dynamic functionality to web pages.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly